About the Author of the Blogsite, Not the Author of the Bible::

 Then, the people of the land took Jehoahaz, [Josiah's] son & made him king in his father's [place] in Jerusalem.
 Jehoahaz, was 23 years old when he began to [rule] & he [ruled] 3 months in Jerusalem.

 [Jeremiah 21:9 Then, they shall answer, Because they have [abandoned] the Covenant [contract] of the Lord, their God & worshiped other gods & served them.]
-Nebuchadnezzar, [Babylon's] king, came against him & bound him in [shackles] to [take] him to Babylon.
+Nebuchadnezzar, [Babylon's] king, came up against him & bound him in [shackles] to [take] him to Babylon.

 And when the year was [over,] king Nebuchadnezzar sent [for] & brought [Jehoiachin] to Babylon, with the [beautiful] vessels [from the Lord's] house & made Zedekiah, his brother, king over Judah & Jerusalem.

-The Lord God of their [forefathers] had compassion on His people & on His dwelling place & sent them His messengers, rising up early, but they mocked the messengers of God & despised His words & [mistreated] His prophets, until the [anger] of the Lord [rose] against His people until there was no remedy.
+And the Lord God of their [forefathers] had compassion on His people & on His dwelling place & sent them His messengers, rising up early, but they mocked the messengers of God & despised His words & [mistreated] His prophets, until the [anger] of the Lord [rose] against His people until there was no remedy.

 [Matthew 23:34 [Because of this, I sent to you prophets, wise men & scribes & some of them you shall kill & crucify.
 And some of them you shall [whip] in your synagogues & persecute them from city to city.]